rlribeiro96/weather-app/README.md

 WeatherApp is a simple application that shows the current weather based on the provided location.

 All the API calls are facilitaded by using the Retrofit library.
-The applications consults endpoints provided by: https://www.metaweather.com/
+The applications consults endpoints provided by https://www.metaweather.com/

 The app also utilizes Picasso, a well-known Android third party library to easily display images into ImageViews providing its URL.